Frequently asked questions about protection against foodborne infections in private households

 - Wash hands immediately after contact with raw food

 Whenever hands have come into contact with raw food, there is a danger of pathogens being transferred to handles (e.g. kitchen taps, fridge door handles, stove knobs, spice jars).
 They can then be transferred via the hands from there to other foods, consumption of which could subsequently cause illness.
-It is advisable to fit the kitchen sink with a single-lever mixer tap so that it can be turned on without direct hand contact.
+It is advisable to fit the kitchen sink with a single-lever mixer tap so that it can be turned on without direct contact with the palm.

 Raw food of plant origin, such as fruit, vegetables, fresh herbs, sprouts and lettuce, can also be contaminated with pathogens.
 For this reason, these foods should be carefully washed during preparation or before consumption, ideally under running water.
 If the plant-based foods are washed in the sink, this should be cleaned thoroughly in advance and rinsed with sufficient clean water.
 The risk of infection can be minimised by peeling, especially in the case of certain vegetable types for raw consumption that grow close to the ground (e.g. cucumbers and carrots).
 To prevent existing pathogens from propagating, fruit (particularly melons), vegetables and lettuce should be consumed promptly or placed in the fridge after chopping.
 In addition, those who wish to protect themselves from illness should only eat raw sprouts and frozen berries if they have been intensely and thoroughly heated beforehand.

-What do I have to consider when heating, warming and cooling foods?
+What do I have to consider when heating, keeping hot and cooling foods?

 The following aspects need to be considered to protect yourself from food-related illnesses:

-- When preparing and warming foods, ensure that they are heated adequately (to at least 70°C for two minutes in the centre of the food; if you are unsure, check the temperature with a meat thermometer)
+- When preparing and warming foods, ensure that they are heated adequately (to at least 70°C for two minutes at all parts of the food; if you are unsure, check the temperature with a meat thermometer)

 - When preparing food in the microwave, make sure that it is completely heated and stirred occasionally

-- Keep hot food at or above a temperature of 65°C or cool it to or below 7°C within a few hours (divide large quantities over several shallow containers for this purpose)
+- Keep hot food hot (at least 60°C at all parts) or cool it to or below 7°C within a few hours (divide large quantities over several shallow containers for this purpose)

 - In dishes containing both raw and cooked ingredients, cool the cooked ingredients adequately before adding the other ingredients